Catholic Church in England and Wales: Recusants and moves towards Emancipation

-There was no longer, as once in Stuart times, any notable Catholic presence at court, in public life, in the military or professions.
-Many of the Catholic nobles and gentry who had preserved on their lands among their tenants small pockets of Catholicism had followed James into exile, and others, at least outwardly in cryptic fashion, conformed to Anglicanism, meaning fewer such Catholic communities survived intact.
+There was no longer, as once in Stuart times, any notable Catholic presence at court, in public life, in the military and in the professions.
+Many of the Catholic nobles and gentry, who had preserved on their lands among their tenants small pockets of Catholicism, had followed James into exile, and others, at least outwardly in cryptic fashion, conformed to Anglicanism, meaning fewer such Catholic communities survived intact.
 For "obvious reasons", Catholic aristocracy at this time was heavily intermarried.
 Their great houses, however, still had chapels called "libraries", with priests attached to these places (shelved for books) who celebrated Mass, which worship was described in public as "Prayers".
-Interestingly, one area where the sons of working class Catholics could find religious tolerance was in the army.
+Interestingly, one area where the sons of working-class Catholics could find religious tolerance was in the army.
 Generals, for example, did not deny Catholic men their Mass and did not compel them to attend Anglican services, believing that "physical strength and devotion to the military struggle was demanded of them, not spiritual allegiance".
 Fraser also notes that the role of the working class among themselves was important: ...servants of various degrees and farm workers, miners, mill workers and tradesmen, responded with loyalty, hard work and gratitude for the opportunity to practice the faith of their fathers (and even more importantly, in many cases, their mothers).
 Their contributions should not be ignored, even if it is for obvious reasons more difficult to uncover than that of their theoretical superiors.
 The unspoken survival of the Catholic community in England, despite Penal laws, depended also on these loyal families unknown to history whose existence is recorded as Catholics in Anglican parish registers.
 That of Walton-le-Dale parish church, near Preston in Lancashire in 1781, for example, records 178 families, with 875 individuals as 'Papists'.
 Where baptisms are concerned, parental occupations are stated as weaver, husbandman and labourer, with names such as Turner, Wilcock, Balwin and Charnley.

 A bishop at this time (roughly from 1688 to 1850) was called a vicar apostolic.
 The officeholder was a titular bishop (as opposed to a diocesan bishop) through whom the pope exercised jurisdiction over a particular church territory in England.
 English-speaking colonial America came under the jurisdiction of the Vicar Apostolic of the London District.
-As titular bishop over Catholics in British America, he was important to the government not only in regard to its English-speaking North American colonies, but made more so after the Seven Years' War when the British Empire, in 1763, acquired the French-speaking (and predominantly Catholic) territory of Canada.
-Only after the Treaty of Paris in 1783, and in 1789 with the consecration of John Carroll, a friend of Benjamin Franklin, did the U.S. have its own diocesan bishop, free of the Vicar Apostolic of London, James Robert Talbot.
+As titular bishop over Catholics in British America, he was important to the government not only in regard to its English-speaking North American colonies, but also made more so after the Seven Years' War when the British Empire, in 1763, acquired the French-speaking (and predominantly Catholic) territory of Canada.
+Only after the Treaty of Paris in 1783, and in 1789 with the consecration of John Carroll, a friend of Benjamin Franklin, did the United States of America have its own diocesan bishop, free of the Vicar Apostolic of London, James Robert Talbot.